 - Design drawing notes

 In short, you can’t escape writing as an engineer.
-And the higher you plan to climb the engineering ranks, the more you’ll need to write.
+And the higher you climb the engineering ranks, the more you’ll write.
 Check out my following articles to improve your writing as an engineer:

 - Master engineering email writing using these 14 tips